Skip to main content

 let walletkit: Awaited<ReturnType<typeof WalletKit.init>> | null = null;

-const projectId = import.meta.env.VITE_WALLETCONNECT_PROJECT_ID;
+const projectId = process.env.VITE_WALLETCONNECT_PROJECT_ID;

 const metadata = {